youssefkhaled08/Chicken-Invaders/README.md

 # Features:

 - Multi-Player.
-- 3 Levels With 3 Levels Of Difficulty.
+- 9 Waves.
-- 3 Types of Weapons Which Can be Upgraded.
+- 6 Types of Weapons Which Can be Upgraded.
 - Leaderboard For Highscores.